Cafaggi/bedu_postworks/README.md

 GET : https://walk-my-dog.herokuapp.com/v1/[dogs|users|walks]
 ```
 <p align="justify">
-To get users, dogs, or walks, make a POST request to the corresponding endpoint. <br>
+To get users, dogs, or walks, make a GET request to the corresponding endpoint. <br>
-Autentication is not currently needed for geting users, dogs and walks, but will be implemented in the future <br>
+Autentication is needed for geting users <br>

 If an ID is passed as an argument in the endponint, a specific [dog|user|walk] will be returned<br>
 Otherwise, an array of all the elements in the database will be returned.
 Only non-sensible data will be returned in the body of the request.